shivam7992/shivam7992/README.md

 - 👋 Hi, I’m @shivam7992
 - 👀 I’m interested in coding
-- 🌱 I’m currently studying BCA
+- 🌱 I’m currently studying MCA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...